 Banning fighting won’t affect hockey’s popularity

-The standard claim of those who advocate fighting in hockey is that it’s a major element in the sport’s popularity.
-However, a recent survey by Yahoo Sports/YouGov shows that most NHL fans, even those who are very devoted, believe that a formal ban on fighting would have “no impact” on viewership.
+The standard claim of those who advocate fighting in hockey is that it’s a major element of the sport’s popularity.
+However, most NHL fans, even those who are very devoted, believe that a formal ban on fighting would have no impact on viewership.
 True NHL fans watch the game for the skills demonstrated, not for the potential fighting – a fact that has been validated by studies.
-Thus, banning fighting in the NHL won`t affect the league`s popularity.
+Thus, banning fighting in the NHL won’t affect the league’s popularity.

 Fighting endangers players’ lives

-In addition to the traditional fighting injuries – including broken faces, hands, noses and eye sockets – fighting can cause serious head trauma.
-Colton Orr, for example, suffered a concussion and was ruled out for two NHL seasons.
-As we’ve seen in other sports, specifically the NFL, repeated suffering of concussions can cause serious damage in the long term.
+In addition to the traditional fighting injuries – including broken faces, hands, noses and eye sockets – fighting in hockey can cause serious head trauma.
+Colton Orr, for example, suffered a concussion and was benched for two NHL seasons.
+Joe Murphy went from an NHL championship winner to a homeless beggar, suffering from mental issues that some have connected to multiple head injuries sustained during his career.
+As we’ve seen in other sports, specifically the NFL, repeated concussions can cause serious damage in the long term.
 Frequent head blows and concussions cause CTE (Chronic Traumatic Encephalopathy), which leads to memory loss, depression, and dementia, among other issues.
-There’s a growing discussion about head injuries in sports, and it`s about time the NHL follows the NFL’s “Concussion Protocol” and bans fighting, where the actual goal is to hit other players in the head.
+There’s a growing discussion about head injuries in sports, and it’s about time the NHL follows the NFL’s “Concussion Protocol” and bans fighting, where the actual goal is to hit other players in the head.

 No fighting is hockey’s natural selection